vtsai881/vtsai881.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-2
         📬 Send me a message!
-Always happy to chat about science, writing, behavioral analysis tools, and potential opportunities or collaborations.
+Always happy to chat about science, writing, behavioral analysis tools, advice for grad school or undergrad research, and potential opportunities or collaborations.
         {style="text-align: justify;"}
       # Contact (add or remove contact options as necessary)
       email: vsctsai@stanford.edu